showell/meta-elm/README.md

 - can be serialized to simpler Elm code

 It can be used with an Elm-native parser, such as elm-in-elm, to create REPLs and other learning tools.
-Thie DSL will always represent a subset of Elm, because we need to wrap native methods and don't support every syntax.
+The DSL will always represent a subset of Elm, because we need to wrap native methods and don't support every syntax.